 10-Year Warranty on manufacturing defects

 - How will this pickup differ from a standard Tele pickup?
 Because of the Ceramic, the Steel Pole pickups have a harder and more aggressive treble than the softer, more sparkly treble of a normal Tele pickup with Alnico magnets.
 The Ceramic will cause this pickup to sound slightly more aggressive in the midrange, and will be darker.

 - What’s the difference between the Steel Pole 43 and 42?
 The Steel Pole 43 leans more towards a P90 tone.
 It requires 500K pots, just like a P90.

-- How far away do the strings does the pickup need to be?
+- How far away from the strings does the pickup need to be?
 Push your Low E String down at the highest fret.
 Measure from the top of the pole piece to the bottom of the string.
-Ideal starting location should be 1/8? on the bass string, and 1/16? on the treble string, when the High E string is pushed down at highest fret.
+Ideal starting location should be 1/8? on the bass string, and 1/16? on the treble string, when you push the High E string down at the highest fret.
 You can adjust the stagger from there with the pole pieces.